lyteword/mhenry-complete/volume-3/proverbs/chapter-16.md

 > <sup>33</sup> The lot is cast into the lap; but the whole disposing thereof *is* of the LORD.

 Note, 1.
 The divine Providence orders and directs those things which to us are perfectly casual and fortuitous.
 Nothing comes to pass by chance, nor is an event determined by a blind fortune, but every thing by the will and counsel of God.
 What man has neither eye nor hand in God is intimately concerned in.
-2. When solemn appeals are made to Providence by the casting of lots, for the deciding of that matter of moment which could not otherwise be at all, or not so well, decided, God must be eyed in it, by prayer, that it may be disposed aright (*Give a perfect lot,* 1Sa 14:41,Ac 1:24), and by acquiescing in it when it is disposed, being satisfied that the hand of God is in it and that hand directed by infinite wisdom.
+2. When solemn appeals are made to Providence by the casting of lots, for the deciding of that matter of moment which could not otherwise be at all, or not so well, decided, God must be eyed in it, by prayer, that it may be disposed aright (*Give a perfect lot,* 1Sa 14:41, Ac 1:24), and by acquiescing in it when it is disposed, being satisfied that the hand of God is in it and that hand directed by infinite wisdom.
 All the disposals of Providence concerning our affairs we must look upon to be the directing of our lot, the determining of what we referred to God, and must be reconciled to them accordingly.